Continuous Mott transition in moir\'e semiconductors: role of long-wavelength inhomogeneities

 \begin{widetext}

 \end{widetext}

-Finally, let us address the behavior of transport at finite temperature in the vicinity of $g_{0,c}$, but on the insulating side of the critical point.
+Finally, let us address the behavior of transport at finite temperature near $g_{0,c}$, but on the insulating side of the critical point.
 If one is not situated in the immediate vicinity of the critical point, and over a small range of intermediate temperatures, the resistance is well described by the usual activated behavior.
 After all, this is how the charge-gap is extracted in the experiment.
-However, for a given realization of disorder, our analysis has already shown that the current path involves insulating links (with different local gaps, depending on distance away from $g_{0,c}$) that are thermally activated, as well as temperature-dependent critical resistors.
+However, for a given realization of disorder, our analysis has already shown that the current path involves insulating links (with different local gaps) that are thermally activated, as well as temperature-dependent critical resistors.
 The latter effect plays an important role in giving rise to the power-law envelope, $R_c(T)$, at higher temperatures.
 Therefore, it is natural to consider the possibility of describing the full temperature dependence of the resistance, which interpolates between the power-law temperature dependence at $g=g_{0,c}$ and an activated form deep inside the insulator, using a single function,

 where $A$ is a $T$-independent constant and $\alpha, \gamma$ are new exponents.
-The rationale for this modified form is that it arises due to the flow of the current along a percolating path that averages over insulating links with a distribution of different gap-sizes at low temperatures, and is controlled by the critical resistors at high temperatures.
-It should be clear that $\alpha$ and $\gamma$ need {\it not} be equal to the expectations from the clean theory for the MIT, with $\alpha=\nu z$ and $\gamma=1$, respectively.
-In Fig.~\ref{fig3}(f), by plotting $[T^\gamma \ln(R/R_c)]$ as a function of $|g_0 -g_{0,c}|$, we demonstrate that the above form describes the experimental data \cite{li_continuous_2021} as well as our numerical results within RRN (inset) on the insulating side over an extended range of temperatures.
-Quite remarkably, we find that choosing $\gamma\approx 1.3$ leads to a collapse of all the curves over a wide range of temperature with $\alpha \approx 0.95$ for both the experimental and numerical data.
+The rationale for this modified form is that it arises due to the flow of the current that averages over insulating links with a distribution of different gap-sizes at low temperatures, and is controlled by the critical resistors at high temperatures.
+We note that $\alpha$ and $\gamma$ need {\it not} be equal to the expectations from the clean theory, with $\alpha=\nu z$ and $\gamma=1$, respectively.
+In Fig.~\ref{fig3}(f), by plotting $[T^\gamma \ln(R/R_c)]$ as a function of $|g_0 -g_{0,c}|$, we demonstrate that the above form describes the experimental data \cite{li_continuous_2021} as well as our numerical results (inset) on the insulating side over an extended range of temperatures.
+Remarkably, we find that choosing $\gamma\approx 1.3$ leads to a collapse of all the curves over a wide range of temperature with $\alpha \approx 0.95$ for both the experimental and numerical data.